notwaldorf/notwaldorf.github.com/_posts/2017-05-31-polymer-2-cheatsheet.markdown

 <script>
   MyMixin = function(superClass) {
     return class extends superClass {
-    // Code that you want common to elements, such
+      // Code that you want common to elements.
-    // as properties block, lifecycle methods overrides, regular methods, etc.
+      // If you're going to override a lifecycle method, remember that a) you
+      // might need to call super but b) it might not exist connectedCallback() {
+        if (super.connectedCallback) {
+          super.connectedCallback();
+        }
+        /* ... */
+      }
     }
   }
 </script>